ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 <p style="text-align: center;">#</p>

 By the age of eighteen, Antoni had learned to enrich crop fields.
 He dug his fingers into the cool soil, and at his command, grape vines burst forth and twisted around trellises.
 Wheat and corn flowered and unfolded their leaves.
 Apple trees dropped their ripe fruit like raindrops.
 The farm’s yield increased exponentially with weekly harvests throughout the year, even during the knuckle-aching, skin-splitting cold months.
 The winery produced barrel after barrel until the new storage facility, a warehouse that once contained machine parts, was filled beyond its limit.
 With the amazing profits, Magnus bought another building and filled that one, too.

 It did tire Antoni, though, especially at the beginning.
 He didn’t understand how his gift worked then, but he knew how he felt when he used it.
 At first, when he wiggled his fingers into the earth, it was a shock of energy that wired his soul and electrified his mind.
 He was a champagne bottle, corked and shaken, until it all flushed out of him as if his fingertips were drain spouts.
 With the fleeting energy, he tired, but food and rest restored him.
 The more he used his gift, the more he could do with it.
 Each planting conditioned him, and soon, by the time of each harvest, he was ready to go again.

 Magnus, now the wealthy owner of a wine and agricultural company, came to him one night with tired eyes and a ragged voice from a long day of meetings with businessmen vying to know his secret.

 “It is enough, son,” he said.
 “We have enough now.
 I want you to be young for a while, enjoy your life.
 I want you to grow yourself.”
 His demeanor saddened.
 “If you are here, I know you will use your gift.
 I know I will want you to use it.
 That is why I would like to send you on a trip this summer.
 How would you like to see the world?”

 Antoni agreed with enthusiasm because he knew it would please his father, but the prospect of leaving his home terrified him.
 Regardless, when school let out for the months of sunshine and long days, Magnus gave him an itinerary with all of his travel fares paid and put him on a train.
 He walked the streets of New York City and saw a man wearing a winter coat in June and pulling along two shopping carts stuffed with everything he owned.
 Antoni saw a man with a pit bull begging for something, anything in London’s Strand.
 A mother and child in Rome came to him dressed in rags, but he didn’t speak Italian.
-An entire family pleaded with him in Cairo, but he couldn’t understand Arabic either   .
+An entire family pleaded with him in Cairo, but he couldn’t understand Arabic either.
 He witnessed a sleeping toddler in New Delhi that was little more than skin, bones, swollen belly, and eyes.
 Like a field of wheat plowed and left to rot, a billion people were starving.

 In August, when he came home, the first thing he said to his father was, “You were wrong, Dad.
 It’s not enough.
 We have a lot of work to do.”